 Adopted in its latest version dated June 11, 2018 by the Board of Directors, the manual will be kept up-to-date in the event of a change of procedures, to always provide a correct description of the reality and standards to be respected by all those involved in the management of the Fund.
 As the Fund has the status of “professional”, registered under Part II of the Luxembourg law of December 17, particularly that of “collective investment scheme”, its operation is governed by the provisions of the Act 17 December 2010.
 As a professional, the Fund undertakes to comply with all the professional obligations, prudential rules and rules of conduct established by the aforementioned law and accordingly assumes the responsibilities arising from the regulations relating to the handling of customer complaints.
 All employees of the Fund, who will be chosen at any time for their personal reliability, will be constantly aware of these rules and will assume, in the spirit of a culture of caution as required by law and regulation in force, their responsibilities with all the professional conscience and discretion required.

-The Conflict of Interest Policy, approved by the Board of Directors of Investing for Development SICAV on February 2, 2016, defines the policy and procedures within the Fund for (i) identifying and preventing circumstances that constitute or create a conflict of interest that may be detrimental to the interests of investors in the Fund; and (ii) the management, monitoring and disclosure of such conflicts of interest as they arise.
+The Conflict of Interest Policy, approved by the Board of Directors of Investing for Development SICAV on February 2, 2016 and amended on 25th November 2019, defines the policy and procedures within the Fund for (i) identifying and preventing circumstances that constitute or create a conflict of interest that may be detrimental to the interests of investors in the Fund; and (ii) the management, monitoring and disclosure of such conflicts of interest as they arise.

 2. Claims Management Policy